2026 U Sports University Cup

-The 2026 U Sports University Cup, the 64th edition, is scheduled to be held from March 19 to March 22, 2026, in Halifax, Nova Scotia, to determine a national champion for the 2025–26 U Sports men's ice hockey season.
-The tournament will be hosted by the Saint Mary's Huskies.
+The 2026 U Sports University Cup, the 64th edition, was held from March 19 to March 22, 2026, in Halifax, Nova Scotia, to determine a national champion for the 2025–26 U Sports men's ice hockey season.
+The third-seeded OUA champion UQTR Patriotes defeated the eighth-seeded host Saint Mary's Huskies in the gold medal match to win their sixth national championship in program history.

 Host

-The tournament is scheduled to be played at Scotiabank Centre in Halifax, Nova Scotia.
-This is scheduled to be the second time that Saint Mary's University will host the tournament, with the most recent in 2016.
-This will also be the third time that Halifax will host the tournament.
+The tournament was played at Scotiabank Centre in Halifax, Nova Scotia.
+This was the second time that Saint Mary's University had hosted the tournament, with the most recent in 2016.
+This was also the third time that Halifax hosted the tournament.